hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 }
 ```

 Why is the `wait()` marked as `async` you ask?
 Well, because I don't want to block my code *until* the semaphore says there are now free parking spaces.
 Remember: we are living on a **single threaded** universe, and all *userland code*, including our implementation of a Semaphore, is treated the same way, running in the same thread.
-There's no possible way for the semaphore to *even check* if there are free spaces, since we are *blocked* in the line waiting.
+There's no possible way for the semaphore to *even check* if there are free spaces, since we are *blocked* in the line waiting for such thing to happen.
 So, yes, a deadlock would occur.
 The solution is to pass a callback saying: *"hey, once there's a permit I can use, call me"*.
 If you don't understand the relationship between Callbacks, [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) and [Async/Awaits](https://en.wikipedia.org/wiki/Async/await), it's study time.
-And thus, I found my first solution to the AsyncSemaphore challenge:
+Thus, I found my first solution to the AsyncSemaphore challenge:

 ```typescript
 class AsyncSemaphore {